kdave/btrfs-progs/Documentation/Source-repositories.rst

 The git repositories on *kernel.org* are not used for development or integration branches.

-Note to GitHub users
+GitHub development
-^^^^^^^^^^^^^^^^^^^^

-The pull requests will not be accepted directly, the preferred way is to send patches to the mailing list instead.
+^^^^^^^^^^^^^^^^^^

+Pull requests are accepted for contributions, and slightly more preferred as they get tested by the CI (Github actions).
+Patches to the mailing are also accepted but not mandatory.
 You can link to a branch in any git repository if the mails do not make it to the mailing list or for convenience.

-The development model of btrfs-progs shares a lot with the kernel model.
-The github.com way is different in some ways.
-We, the upstream community, expect that the patches meet some criteria (often lacking in github.com contributions):
+The development model of btrfs-progs has moved from kernel model to github and is less strict about some things. :doc:`dev/GithubReviewWorkflow`.

+It is still desired to write good changelogs:

 * proper **subject line**: e.g. prefix with *btrfs-progs: subpart, ...* ,
   descriptive yet not too long